Ilie Cătărău: Moldavian arrest and deportation

-Later life
+1920s escapades

 During the last months of World War I, Cătărău had been deported from Japan to the Shanghai International Settlement, where he earned back his Romanian nationalist credentials.
 He narrowly escaped prosecution after severely injuring a Russian national who had mocked the Romanian war effort.
 Shortly after Armistice Day, he was sighted driving around town, his automobile donned in red-yellow-blue, the Romanian national colors.
 Copies of his photograph reached Romania, where it was announced that "Cătărău lives".
 He then sailed to France, and, Timuș recalls reading, was detained upon arrival to Marseille—alleged to have stolen a necklace, which the authorities never recovered.
 Having also arrived there with a false passport, Cătărău led the life of a delinquent, and may have spent more time in prison.
-When the Romanian delegation to the Paris Peace Conference was robbed in 1919, Cătărău, known then as "Ilarion Cataron", was indicated as a prime suspect.
+When the Romanian delegation to the Paris Peace Conference was robbed in 1919, Cătărău, known then as "Ilarion Cataron", was indicated as a prime suspect, and investigated as such by the Paris Police Prefecture.
+As a Bessarabian member of the delegation, Ion Pelivan reports having met Cătărău in that context, rejecting his plea for a return visa to Romania.
+According to Pelivan, Cătărău resented the rejection, and took his revenge by throwing a chemical grenade into the Pelivans' apartment, nearly injuring his wife.

 The conference ensured international recognition for the union of Transylvania with Romania, which established a Transylvanian Hungarian minority within the borders of Greater Romania.
 In early 1920, Cătărău was jailed in Nice for stealing jewels from his American fiancée, or, according to Porsenna: "while on the French Riviera, after the war, he stole the diamond necklace of some coquettish old lady."
+His defense at the trial was regarded as scandalous by Viitorul journalists, since he had depicted his adventures in Bessarabia and Japan as Romanian government missions.
 The Hungarian newspaper Székely Nép reported that Romanians had organized a "fundraiser for his release" as a "national hero", adding: "We cannot possibly know what the Romanian public at large thinks about such a perverse idea.
 However, we believe that any sane person—whether Romanian or Hungarian—would turn away in disgust from any activity that collects money to support thieves."
-In 1922, Cătărău was at Ospedaletti, in the Kingdom of Italy, where he engaged with a group of Romanian Jewish tourists to complain that he was "dying of hunger", and that Jews never reciprocated his having "done so much for [them]".
+Sentenced to 18 months in confinement, Cătărău eventually managed to escape France, which declared him a missing fugitive.
+In 1922, he was at Ospedaletti, in the Kingdom of Italy, where he engaged with a group of Romanian Jewish tourists to complain that he was "dying of hunger", and that Jews never reciprocated his having "done so much for [them]".
 He was still pursued by the Hungarian Kingdom: as reported in 1924 by its Justice Minister Pál Pesthy, France had refused to extradite him in 1923, citing the "political nature of [his] crime."